amitmahajan78/infra-as-a-code-aws/readme.md

 ## What we will be building

-Functionality: this is simple app which will allow users to vote their favorite songs.
-User can view all song's votes while on the home page however they need to login for vote the song.
+Functionality: this is a simple app which will allow users to vote their favourite songs.
+User can view all song's votes while on the home page however they need to login for a vote the song.

 App idea is inspired by following [repository](https://github.com/fernando-mc/serverless-learn-serverlessjams)